The Impact Of Stress On Your Body

 Long-term stress can cause digestive issues such as Irritable Bowel Syndrome (IBS) and inflammatory bowel disease (IBD).

 These conditions are characterized by chronic abdominal pain, discomfort, and changes in bowel habits.
-Stress can cause the muscles in the gut to contract, leading to cramping, bloating, and diarrhea.
-It can also slow down digestion and lead to constipation.

 3. Sleep Disorders